 Federal Direct Parent Loans for Undergraduate Students (PLUS)

 The Federal Direct PLUS Loan Program allows parents of undergraduate students to borrow up to the cost of attendance minus other financial aid.
 A parent applying for a Federal PLUS loan must be a biological or adoptive parent.
 A step-parent whose information is included on the FAFSA is also eligible to apply for the loan.
 A parent seeking a loan must not have an adverse credit history.
-For Direct PLUS loans first disbursed on or after July 1, 2017 and before July 1, 2018 the interest rate 7%.
+For Direct PLUS loans first disbursed on or after July 1, 2018 and before June 30, 2019 the interest rate is 7.595%.
 Federal Direct PLUS loans have an origination fee of 4.264% assessed by the U.S. Department of Education and deducted from each loan disbursement.

 Private student loans are made by private lenders to students and most require credit-worthy cosigners.
 These loans may be more expensive than Federal Direct PLUS loans and students should first maximize any eligibility under the federal loan programs.
 Private loan fees and interest rates vary among lenders.
 All lenders will review the borrower's and cosigner’s credit history.
 McDaniel College does not endorse any specific lender or group of lenders.